qsantos/mybelts/README.md

 ## Updating TypeScript Models for the API

-Assuming the API is listening locally on port 80, just run `./refresh-api-schema`.
+Assuming the API is listening locally on port 80, just run `cd front && ./refresh-api-schema`.